pittica/gatsby-plugin-blog/README.md

 Sets the path of the template used by tags.

+#### templateArticle

+Sets the path of the template used by blog posts.

+#### templateList

+Sets the path of the template used by blog root.

 #### regex

-Sets the regex used to filter the slug of the posts.
+Sets the regular expression used to filter the slug of the posts.
+If not setted, the plugin uses the _slug_ parameter.

+#### slug

+Sets the slug of the posts.

 ## Copyright